empty-codes/CodingTracker/README.md

 -MAUI apps take a longer time to load and are more error prone -Hard to find my db file when i created it so I wasn't sure if it was working or not -I'm not so good with UI design
+-First Time using await and async

+My biggest issue was setting .NET MAUI up, the workloads would either not install, or a platforming issue would occur, I totally uninstalled vs studio about 3 times before it finally worked for me.
+Wrote a piece on it: https://emptycodesalsowrites.hashnode.dev/automating-msi-uninstall

 Issues
 1. When the add session button was clicked, it was meant to navigate to the coding session page but nothing happened: